KeithG33/ChessBot-Battleground/README.md

 ## 🧠 Training

 A `ChessTrainer` class can be used to train ChessBot models.
 The trainer splits the data loading and training into rounds and epochs.
 Each round will sample a new subset of `cfg.dataset.size_train` files, and then perform epochs on this subset.
-The class utilizes HuggingFace's `accelerate` for easy access AMP, torch.compile,  gradient clipping, gradient accumulation, etc. Check out [`chessbot/train/config.yaml`](chessbot/train/config.yaml) for a list and description of the available options
+The class utilizes HuggingFace's `accelerate` for easy access to AMP, torch.compile,  gradient clipping, gradient accumulation, etc.

 Here's a somewhat realistic example of using it: